MarcoBeyer/NewYorkerCodeExcercise/README.md

 Example:

-This example will run the query for the 2nd of February in 2017 on the file `yelp_dataset.tar`.
+This example will run the query for the 2nd of January in 2017 on the file `yelp_dataset.tar`.
 The `yelp_dataset.tar` is stored in the `/home/ubuntu` folder.
 ```console
 $ docker run -it --rm -v /home/ubuntu/:/data newyorker/excercise /data/yelp_dataset.tar --current_date 2017-01-02